-escription: This time, the Moore responding with an acceptance message.
+This time, the MCS-DR is able to comply, and has started the initialization process, responding with an acceptance message.
 The initialization process may take several minutes, and the status can be checked by requesting MIB entry 2.1 (not demonstrated in this scenario).